 To be admitted to the Master’s Degree Program in Biotechnology at UT Health Northeast, a student must hold a Bachelor’s Degree in Biology or Chemistry (or a related field) and have completed the following courses:

-- Biochemistry I - must have a B or better in the course
+- Biochemistry or an equivalent - must have a B or better in the course

 - Students must complete the graduate program application for admission into the Biotechnology graduate program.